daniel-keogh/graph-theory/README.md

 ## Description

-A Python programme that can build a non-deterministic finite automaton (NFA) from a regular expression, and can use the NFA to check if the regular expression matches any given string of text.
+A Python programme that can build a non-deterministic finite automaton (NFA) from a regular expression, and can use the NFA to check if the regular expression matches a given string of text.

 ## Running